-After the applications are received, the members of the Elections Committee will convene to review the applications.
-Our goal is to provide the membership with a minimum of 2 candidates per available position.
-There is one exception to this; the Secretary-Treasurer position can have 1 candidate.
+After the applications are received, the members of the Elections Committee will review the applications.
+The goal is to provide the membership with a minimum of two candidates per available position.
+There is one exception to this; the Secretary-Treasurer position can have one candidate.
 The rubrics will be provided to all committee members.
-Upon reviewing the candidates and collecting the scores from the Committee members, the nominees with the top combined rubric scores will be selected for candidacy.
-At that time, the Elections Committee will propose the top candidates to the NARST Board of Directors for approval.
+Each voting member independently evaluates each candidate.
+Upon reviewing the candidates and the committee leadership collecting the scores from the Committee members, the committee will discuss all nominees (taking ratings and comments into account) and propose the top candidates to the NARST Board of Directors for approval.
+See the Policies and Procedures document for situations wherein fewer than the required number of qualified nominations are submitted for one or more position categories.